Adam Smith Institute: Funding

-Think tank Transparify, which is funded by the Open Society Foundations, ranked the Institute as one of the four least transparent think tanks in the United Kingdom in relation to funding.
+Think tank Transparify ranked the Institute as one of the four least transparent think tanks in the United Kingdom in relation to funding.
 Transparify's report How Transparent are Think Tanks about Who Funds Them 2016? rated them as "highly opaque", one of "a handful of think tanks that refuse to reveal even the identities of their donors".
 In 2022, the website Who Funds You? rated the Institute as E, the lowest transparency rating (rating goes from A to E).
-TobaccoTactics, the website of the Tobacco Control Research Group at the University of Bath, details the Institute's funding by the tobacco industry.
-The Guardian report that the Institute received three percent of its funding from the tobacco industry in 2013.
+TobaccoTactics, the website of the Tobacco Control Research Group at the University of Bath, details the institute's funding by the tobacco industry.
+The Guardian reported that the Institute received three percent of its funding from the tobacco industry in 2011.

 Investigated for breaches of charities rules

-In December 2018, the Institute, which consists of at least three different legal entities (a British company, a British charity and an American non-profit foundation), was reported to be under investigation by the Charity Commission for improper use of funds.
+In December 2018, the institute, which consists of at least three different legal entities (a British company, a British charity and an American non-profit foundation), was reported to be under investigation by the Charity Commission for improper use of funds.
 Charities in England and Wales are required to be genuinely independent from other entities, and cannot perform political campaigning.
-Contributors giving £1,000 a year were offered “opportunities to attend power lunches and patrons dinners with influential figures, including politicians, ministers, journalists and academics.”
+Contributors giving £1,000 a year were offered "opportunities to attend power lunches and patrons dinners with influential figures, including politicians, ministers, journalists and academics."

 Activities

 Tax Freedom Day

-The Institute publishes the British version of Tax Freedom Day, the day in the year when the average person has earned enough to pay his or her annual tax bill.
+The institute publishes the British version of Tax Freedom Day, the day in the year when the average person has earned enough to pay his or her annual tax bill.
 The Institute calculates the figure by expressing the government's take of the economy as a percentage of the year, including all forms of taxation, direct and indirect, national and local.

 The Next Generation

 The Liberty League was a United Kingdom student organisation in the early 2010s, was founded by members of the Next Generation Committee (James Lawson, William Hamilton and Anton Howes).
 It aimed to support classical liberalism.
-Its annual Freedom Forum conference was transferred to the Institute.
+Its annual Freedom Forum conference was transferred to the institute.